NavyaG-lab/Tech-writer/ops_how_to.md

 Make sure you aren't pulling in non-fix related changes since the last DAG deployment.

 In some cases, you will want to retract datasets before re-running jobs with the newly deployed version.
-For example, if `itaipu-contracts` is broken (the first job in the DAG) and you need to deploy a fix for it, kill the job and retract all the committed datasets before restarting with the new `itaipu` version ([see here](ops_how_to.md#retracting-datasets-in-bulk)).
+For example, if `itaipu-contracts` is broken (one of the first jobs in the DAG) and you need to deploy a fix for it, kill the job and retract all the committed datasets before restarting with the new `itaipu` version ([see here](ops_how_to.md#retracting-datasets-in-bulk)).

 1. Push the fix through the pipeline as described [here](airflow.md#deploying-job-changes-to-airflow)